-Cogeco Communications is a subsidiary of Cogeco, which as of November 30, 2023 held 35.3% of the Corporation's equity shares, representing 84.5% of the votes attached to the Corporation's voting shares.
+Cogeco is the parent company of Cogeco Communications and, as of November 30, 2023, held 35.3% of Cogeco Communications' equity shares, representing 84.5% of the votes attached to Cogeco Communications' voting shares.
 On December 13, 2023, Cogeco sold to Cogeco Communications 2,266,537 subordinate voting shares of its holdings in Cogeco Communications for \$116.5 million, following the conversion and cancellation of an equivalent number of Cogeco Communications multiple voting shares.
 The subordinate voting shares were repurchased for cancellation, representing approximately 5.1% of all outstanding Cogeco Communications shares.
 For further details, see Note 17.

-Cogeco provides executive and administrative services to the Corporation under a Management Services Agreement (the "Agreement").
+Cogeco provides executive and administrative services to Cogeco Communications under a Management Services Agreement (the "Agreement").
 The methodology used to establish the management fees is based on the costs incurred by Cogeco plus a reasonable mark-up.
-Provision is made for future adjustments upon the request of either Cogeco or the Corporation from time to time during the term of the Agreement.
-For the first quarter of fiscal 2024, management fees paid to Cogeco amounted to \$5.2 million compared to \$5.4 million for the same period of fiscal 2023.
+Provision is made for future adjustments upon the request of either Cogeco Communications or the Corporation from time to time during the term of the Agreement.
+For the three-month period ended November 30, 2023, management fees paid by Cogeco Communications amounted to \$5.2 million compared to \$5.4 million for the same period of fiscal 2023.